Karthik-Official/Karthik-official/README.md

 - 👋 Hi, I’m @Karthik-Official
 - 👀 I’m interested in Computer Science and Technologies
-- 🌱 I’m currently learning Masters in Computer Applications
+- 🌱 I Have done Masters in Computer Applications
 - 💞️ I’m looking to collaborate on various interesting projects
 - 📫 How to reach me
   Contact me @Karthik-Official